 Wiped old iPhone before setting up new iPhone

-If you wipe the old device, or forget to delete Suica•PASMO on the old device before setting up the new one and cannot find your previous Suica or PASMO, see Recover Suica•PASMO from a lost or wiped iPhone.
+If you wiped the old iPhone before setting up a new one and cannot find your previous Suica Wallet card see: Recover Suica • PASMO and e-Money cards from a lost or wiped iPhone.
 Other topics can be found on the Apple Pay Suica • PASMO Guide.